 any powdered material, and also while using the grinder or spray

-or using the grinder.
+booth.
 You must also wear closed-toed shoes and non-synthetic fabric clothing while

 stoking the wood kiln or firing the raku kiln.

 Drinking alcoholic beverages and/or smoking are not permitted in the studio or on the kiln pad.
 This includes drinking somewhere else and then coming into the studio to work.
 It also includes drinking while “watching” the kiln.
 The use of illegal drugs anywhere on campus is prohibited.
 Violation of these rules can result in an unexpected early trip home.

 Penland’s septic system is not prepared to handle some waste materials that might affect our ground water.
 “Hazardous” at Penland can mean some things that are regulated but not necessarily labeled as hazardous by OSHA.
 Before disposing of anything, please consult the studio coordinator as to proper procedures.